Waste reforms briefing

 Require the DMO to involve local government in its governance and monitor and respond to the impacts on the sector

 Local authorities will have a role to play in supporting a DRS to succeed and will be financially impacted as it’s rolled out.
 For instance, the diversion of items away from residual waste streams would reduce costs, those that collect co-mingled are likely to avoid gates fees, whilst councils that collect recycling in separate streams may lose income from the sale of containers for recycling.
 It may also impact council recycling rates, as in-scope material is generally more easily recycled.
+The revenue from sales of material for recycling may also be affected by the loss of plastic bottles from the household recycling stream.
+This income is used to offset the cost of providing other services.
+We want to work with government to understand the full impact of the DRS on council services.
 It will be important that local government is embedded in the governance of the DMO, and that the DMO is required to monitor these impacts on local authorities.

 Compensate local authorities for processing in-scope material